The House Collective Unveils a New Art Film to Celebrate Its Forthcoming Tokyo Property

 The award-winning hospitality group presents a boundary-pushing art and culture experience, available to watch now.

 Hong Kong, 16 May 2023 – Ahead of its new House in Japan, due to be completed in fiscal year 2027, The House Collective has released a short film that exemplifies and honours the brand’s connection to art and culture.
-Directed by visual artist Riku Ozama, the film follows a narrative of movement as told by five dance artists across Tokyu Department Store, an iconic location in the heart of Tokyo and the future site of the as-yet unnamed House.
+Directed by visual artist Riku Ozama, the film follows a narrative of movement as told by five dance artists across Tokyu Department Store’s flagship store, an iconic location in the heart of Tokyo and the future site of the as-yet unnamed House.

 The dance performance and film celebrate The House Collective’s new beginnings in Japan whilst bidding farewell to the legendary department store.
 The dancers engage and connect through contrasting movements and spaces, telling a story of honoured tradition, modernity, harmony and new possibilities.
 Beginning in the now-shuttered Tokyu Department Store’s flagship store, the dance flows through the building and on to the streets of Shibuya as the artists engage with the changing environments.
 As the film concludes, they gather on the Store’s rooftop in a salute to the site's future as the new House.

 “We wanted to connect The House Collective brand with our Japanese friends – to truly reflect Japanese culture and our brand culture at the same time.
 By telling our story through dance, time and space, this film is an extension of what we believe in.
-It also allowed us to share how the Tokyu Department Store is being given a new life, creating a brand-new experience for the local audience,” says Teresa Muk, Swire Hotels’ Head of Brand and Strategic Marketing.
+It also allowed us to share how the Tokyu Department Store’s flagship store is being given a new life, creating a brand-new experience for the local audience,” says Teresa Muk, Swire Hotels’ Head of Brand and Strategic Marketing.

 Bringing together dance artists from different ages, nationalities and dance disciplines, the performance was an extension of The House Collective’s biennial art programme Encounters Across Cultures – a series driven by the brand’s belief that creativity comes best from crossing cultures.